mkht/PSOpenAI/Docs/Request-Response.md

 Position: Named
 ```

-### -ReasoningGenerateSummary
+### -ReasoningSummary
-**computer_use_preview only**
 A summary of the reasoning performed by the model.
 This can be useful for debugging and understanding the model's reasoning process.
-One of concise or detailed.
+One of `auto`, `concise` or `detailed`.

 ```yaml
 Type: String